shenay/CellNomenclatureStudy/README.md

-# FullTextAnnotationTool
+# CellNomenclatureStudy
-This pipeline annotates open access full text articles (dictionary based approach) See, How2Run in the scripts folder
+This folder contains data generated through the study of usage of cell line/type nomenclature in biomedical literature